Swissbite/elm-minesweeper/README.md

 ## Set up the project

 1. Install [`elm-app`](https://github.com/halfzebra/create-elm-app), a super-power tool for bootstraping elm applications by `npm install -g create-elm-app`
 2. Follow [Elm-App Setup](Elm-App%20Setup.md)

 ## License
 See [LICENSE](LICENSE)

+## Basic game flow
+From initialize a game to finish the game.

+In [Game.elm](src/Game.elm) is a type definition `GameStatus` which describes a current state of the game and the game field.
+The possible states are:

+1. `NoGame`: Represents the start of the application.
+No definition of the playground has been defined
+2. `InitGame PlaygroundDefinition`: The initialisation of the game has been set.
+We know the dimensions and the amount of mines.
+But the game has not yet started.
+The game starts by clicking on any field.
+3. `RunningGame GameField`: The current running game.
+Fields can either be marked or opened.
+The time counter is running
+4. `PausedGame GameField`: Still the game field available, but no updates are allowed.
+   The UI may hide the visual representing of the board to reduce cheating
+5. `FinishedGame FinishStatus GameField`: The end of the game.
+The won/lost is set by `FinishStatus`, the `GameField` represents the last state of the field.